WelbornGroup/Documentation/Poltype_Install.md

 `conda install -c conda-forge xtb -yes`

-This conda env will need its path
+The path to this conda env will need to be used later, see `Poltype_Usage.md`